EVAC Member Star Parties

 Deep Sky Star Party

 The "deep sky" star party is held on the Saturday closest to new moon and is also hosted at the Picket Post Trailhead location (near Superior, AZ).
-The All Arizona Star Party is held on the weekend closest to the Full Moon in October at the Hovatter Airfield site (see information below):
+The All Arizona Star Party is held on the weekend closest to the New Moon in October at the Hovatter Airfield site (see information below):

 2017 Deep Sky Star Party Schedule